apache/druid/docs/content/Tutorial:-Loading-Batch-Data.md

 2013-10-09 21:41:45,765 INFO [pool-6-thread-1] io.druid.indexing.overlord.exec.TaskConsumer - Received SUCCESS status for task: IndexGeneratorTask{id=index_wikipedia_2013-10-09T21:41:41.147Z_generator_2013-08-31T00:00:00.000Z_2013-09-01T00:00:00.000Z_0, type=index_generator, dataSource=wikipedia, interval=Optional.of(2013-08-31T00:00:00.000Z/2013-09-01T00:00:00.000Z)}
 ```

 Congratulations!
 The segment has completed building.
-Once a segment is built, a segment metadata entry is created in your MySQL table.
+Once a segment is built, a segment metadata entry is created in your metadata storage table.
 The coordinator compares what is in the segment metadata table with what is in the cluster.
 A new entry in the metadata table will cause the coordinator to load the new segment in a minute or so.

 You should see the following logs on the coordinator: